parisni/mimic-omop-guidelines/02-method.rst

 computer and technology.
 The last step is to load the resulting data into the target location.
 Transformation program are generally written in a programming language such java, c++ or python.
-Extract-Load-Transform (ELT) processes is a slightly different methodology.
+Extract-Load-Transform (ELT) processes is a slightly different methodology that does not use a transformation server and limits data transfers.
 The data is extracted and directly loaded into the target location.
 It is transformed afterwards in place.
 ELT allows to factorize both computer resources, and people knowledges.
 Indeed transformations are then written in a database dialect such SQL, as well as source and target location.
 Improving database resources will then benefit for both ETLers and end users.
 Since RDBMS computer resources cannot scale well and does not provide a good support for procedural language, ETL have been for long time used in conjonction with RDBMS.
 The emmergence of distributed platform such hadoop allows to take part of ELT because they both allow to scale well horizontally and write java procedural user defined function that are used in conjonction with SQL queries.
 In this work, we decided to transform MIMIC into OMOP thought a ELT to limit the programming knowledges needed for code maintenance and to allow end users to participate in this process.
+PostgreSQL has been choosen as the database support for ELT because it allows community to run the ETL on limited resources without licensing need.
+Finally PostgreSQL have recently made huge effort to handle data-processing better.

 Preprocessing and modification of mimic